kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - Test all the interactions between the eviction request controller and the interceptor.
 - Test that the eviction of the pod happens if there is no interceptor or the interceptor stops responding.
-- Test switching between different interceptors/classes and resetting the EvictionRequest status.
+- Test switching between different interceptors and resetting the EvictionRequest status.
 - Test that the EvictionRequest has the `Complete=True` condition when the pod is terminated,

 ##### e2e tests